ananyasrikanth2101/Password-Reset-Backend/README.md

 # Password Reset Application

 The password reset flow application is developed using the MERN stack (MongoDB, Express.js, React, Node.js) and features a responsive design with Bootstrap.

 It provides functionalities for user registration, login, password recovery, and password resetting.
 Password reset emails, including secure links, are sent to users through Nodemailer.

-# Features

-**-** User registration

-**-** User login

-**-** Forgot password

-**-** Reset password

-**-** Email notifications for password reset

 ## Deployed URL